matomo-org/developer-documentation/docs/getting-started-part-3.md

 ## About this guide

 In [Part II](/guides/getting-started-part-2) you created a plugin that defines and displays a new report.
-In this guide, we'll enhance our plugin by making it configurable and internationalized.
+In this guide, we'll enhance that plugin by making it configurable and internationalized.
 You'll learn:

 * **how to add settings to your plugin**
 * **how to make your plugin available in multiple languages**